chetanbg1/cbg-microservice/README.md

 	Pointcut : A predicate that matches join points.
 A pointcut expression specifies where an advice should be applied.
 	Weaving : The process of linking aspects with the target object.
 Weaving can occur at compile-time, load-time, or runtime.
 Spring AOP performs runtime weaving using proxy-based mechanisms.

+Spring Boot Testing
+--
+	in spring boot we have some great tools for testing including @SpringBootTest and @MockBean

+  	unit testing - test small pieces of code, usually methods in isolation Integration testing - test how diff components interact with each other

+    @SpringBootTest
+    	used for integration testing in spring boot, it says start up the spring context when this test 	runs
+     @MockBean -
+     	used to create a mock version of component or service this is usefull when we want to test a part of your application without actually involving its 		dependencies

+YAML over properties file
+	it supprot the hierarchical configuration, which are more readable and easy to manage

+authentication
+	who i am
+ Authrization
+ 	what i am allowed to do

 -# Microservices
 --
 	architecture where the application is exposed as loosely coupled services that can be independently developed, deployed and maintain